anthonynolan/anthonynolan.github.io/_posts/2020-02-21-training-a-lego-brick-id-plan.markdown

 As this project is based on transfer learning I probably don't need as many images as are in the kaggle repo - a few hundred of each will suffice.

-The make_image_classifier tool is part of tensorflow-hub project.
+The make_image_classifier tool is part of the tensorflow-hub project.
 You can find it on pypy [here](https://pypi.org/project/tensorflow-hub/)

 To check if you already have the correct version of hub use `pip freeze`